 What are some disadvantages of ACIS?

 Like most programs, ACIS can have some drawbacks.
 Students that tend to procrastinate or put things off and cannot meet deadlines are not successful in ACIS.
-Students who do not complete their work fully, and on time, or who fail to attend classes, maybe withdrawn from ACIS and returned to their previous high school or referred to the district’s Student Attendance Review Board for alternative placement.
+Students who do not complete their work fully, and on time, or who fail to attend classes, may be withdrawn from ACIS and returned to their previous high school or referred to the district’s Student Attendance Review Board (SARB) for alternative placement.

 The variety of activities offered to students in ACIS is narrow when compared to a regular comprehensive high school.
 In ACIS, there are rarely guest speakers, field trips, or classroom simulations.
 Instead, there are students who usually work independently, relying exclusively upon their textbooks, workbooks, handouts or the class discussion to give them the information they need to complete their assigned reading, writing or class projects.
-Students who do not complete homework or work independently should not consider ACIS at all.
+Students who do not complete homework or work independently should not consider ACIS.